“Record of a Journey to Mujin” (October 1964) by Kim Seungok

-One obstinate, corrupt, terrifying and paranoid elderly man in strict control of the government was kicked out of office in April 1960 by marches; marches largely led by students and professors.
-A short, tough peasant military officer came into office in 1961.
+One obstinate, corrupt, terrifying and paranoid elderly man in strict control of the government was kicked out of office in April 1960 by marches and demonstrations; marches largely led by students and professors.
+A short, tough peasant military officer, with decades of Imperial Japanese military service in Manchuria, Japan and Korea, came into office in 1961.
 His Supreme Council for National Reconstruction (국가재건최고회의, 國家再建最高會議) ran the country from 1961 to 1963.
 The country’s first five-year economic plan was launched in 1962.
-In 1963, this military strongman took off his uniform and put on a suit, becoming “president”.
+In 1963, this military strongman took off his uniform and put on a suit and tie, becoming “president”.
 A Status of Forces Agreement was completed with the U.S. military in 1965.
 A treaty with Japan was passed in June 1965.

-These were the students and professors who led the marches that made one despot leave office.
-These were also the students and professors that the new strongman – from the lower classes, a peasant himself, short on words and long on measurable results – had to deal with as he solidified his control of the state.
+These were the students and professors who led the marches and demonstrations that made one despot leave office.
+These were also the students and professors that the new strongman — from the lower classes himself, a peasant, short on words and long on measurable results, eager for the grand imperialist projects he had witnessed as an active officer in the Imperial Japanese military across Manchuria, Korea and Japan — had to deal with as he solidified his control of the state.

 Seoul politics of the late-1950s and mid-1960s was an elite affair, spurred on by this thin cream of university students and book-learned men.
 These students and well-read men played — and play today, though less so, what with the expansion of education, the broadening of what it means to be “Korean” and more access to technology — a special role in urban Korean society.
 Note that this is different from the dignity and valor that exists in the rough people who built modern Korea: the massive force of blue-collar laborers.
-This is a sort of “fake literati respect”, or at least a “respect” that people are expected to voice, for people who use books as their primary weapons, as opposed to a screw driver or a welding machine.
+This is a sort of “fake literati respect”, or at least a “respect” that people are expected to voice in public, for people who use books as their primary weapons, as opposed to a screwdriver or a rivet machine.

 This idle class of educated young men, with a strong sense of self-entitlement, sat around and discussed Great Things.
 Seoul had at the time an active and vibrant intellectual atmosphere.
 The two leading political and literature journals were Creation & Criticism (창작과 비평), which had a circulation of 18,000 in 1960, and World of Thought (사상계).
 We know World of Thought must have been good because it was frequently being shut down by the government.
 As historian Gregory Henderson notes, when Chang Myon (장면, 張勉) was prime minister in 1960 — after the exile of Rhee and before Park launched his coup d’état — one survey reported that there were 100,000 journalists in the country, most of them in Seoul.
 Everyone was reading and everyone was writing.